Skip to content

 8. reed

-Another absolutely ecological insulating material is reed.
-Biodegradable reeds are pressed together to form panels.
-They create an ideal moisture balance and prevent rotting and mold growth, for example.
-They also work well as heat and sound insulation.
+Another absolutely ecological insulation material is reed.
+Biodegradable reeds are pressed together to form boards.
+They create an ideal moisture balance and prevent rot and mold, for example.
+In addition, they also function well as heat and sound insulation.

-In fact, buildings can be insulated with reed in many different ways.
-For example, as on-roof insulation (the most efficient external roof insulation), for floor insulation or as a thermal insulation system in the walls.
+In fact, buildings can be insulated with reed in many ways.
+For example, as on-roof insulation (the most efficient roof insulation from the outside), for floor insulation or as a thermal composite system in the walls.

 Here are important facts for insulation with reed at a glance: